 For this reason, some scholars believe that the Aztecs did want to conquer the Tlaxcalans, but that they simply could not for some reason.

-Despite many scholars’ doubts about the sacrifice motive of the flower war, some scholars assert that Moctezuma II’s explanations of the flower war (gaining sacrifices and combat training) was logical, given that the Aztecs did place heavy importance on both sacrifice and martial ability.
+Despite many scholars’ doubts about the sacrifice motive of the Flower War, some scholars assert that Moctezuma II explanations of the Flower War were logical, given that the Aztecs placed heavy importance on both sacrifice and martial ability.

-Fighting in actual warfare was a mandatory part of training for warriors of the noble class, and it was heavily encouraged for warriors of lower classes as well.
-Given these factors, scholars suggest that Moctezuma II stated reasons may have been genuine and not just an excuse for military failure.
+Fighting in warfare was a mandatory part of training for warriors of the noble class, and it was heavily encouraged for warriors of the lower classes as well.
+Thus, the reasons stated by Montezuma may have been genuine and not simply an excuse for military failure.